tomjoht/tomjoht.github.io/_posts/2016/1/2016-01-05-are-technical-writing-blogs-growing-or-dying.md

 Looking at these trends, you might assume that a blog &mdash; particularly a blog on technical writing &mdash; is sliding into oblivion.
 Is it?
 Let's look back at site stats for the past 7 years to see if we can note any trends in traffic.

 Pay particular attention to the *sessions* statistic.
 According to Google Analytics,

 >A session is a group of interactions that take place on your website within a given time frame.
 For example a single session can contain multiple screen or page views, events, social interactions, and ecommerce transactions.
 (See [How a session is defined in Analytics](https://support.google.com/analytics/answer/2731565?hl=en).)

 A single session is basically a visit &mdash; it can consist of multiple pageviews.

+{% include ads.html %}

 In each of the following graphs, I compare the sessions during 2015 to a different year.
 Following the graphs is my explanation and analysis.